iridiumCodes/my-100DaysOfCode/r2-log.md

 Create a login.js in pages, and export a dummy Login() function

 Suspense provides us with a fallback as we wait for the component to load

+---

+**ROUTES - CONSTANTS
+**

+Create constants for routes that will be used in the app

+import * as ROUTES to use each route [helpful because VS Code shows the available routes]